County Farm Bureau Exclusive Resources

 - Volunteer encourages learner to spin the wheel.

 - Learner spins the wheel and lands on one of twelve true or false statement.

 - Learner provides their true or false answer to the statement.

-- Volunteer shares correct answer and encourages discussion with information found in guide.
+- Volunteer shares correct answer and encourages discussion with information found in the guide.